-One of the great things about spring is getting outside and enjoying nature again.
+One of the great things about spring season is getting outside and enjoying nature again.
 That makes it a great time to learn more about the weather.
 One of the studies we are going to do this year is wind and with that in mind I have two wind activities.
 One is a favorite of ours from the past that links into an amazing book, The Boy Who Harnessed The Wind, and involves building a mechanical windmill.
-Another activity that I think my kids will enjoy is wind powered car races from Handmade Kids Art.

 Rainbows are one of the most colorful and exciting ways spring has of announcing its arrival.
 This makes spring a fantastic time for some STEM rainbow activities.
 I found so many!
-But a few of our favorites are this homemade Spectroscope and these two activities – Rainbow Prisms and Make & Paint Rainbows – that involve creating and playing with your own rainbows.
-We might even make another crystal rainbow, always a popular spring STEM activity for the kids!
+I put them all together in one place so you can pick your favourite.
+Check out all these gorgeous Rainbow Activities.

 One of my goals is to help my kids learn to be mindful and in the moment.
-One of the ways I will practice that with them this spring is by doing a senses challenge with them in nature.
+This can be hard in little bodies that are always on the move.
+One of the ways to foster stillness and connection in the moment is with a senses challenge in nature.
 Spring is a wonderful time to do this!
-Well once the farmers cow fields next door completely thaw and settle.
-They are a little ripe first thing in the spring!

 One of the things I love about spring and fall is that we can be outside enjoying sunrises and sunsets.
 Where we live the sunrises and sunsets in the summer happen in the middle of the night with only a few hours of darkness.
 So spring and fall are the best time to see our amazing skies!
 This sky science experiment is a great way to answer the kids questions around why the sky is blue and why we have all the colours at sunrise and sunset.